epfldata/metaDecomp/README.md

 make
 ```

-### LLM-R2 (for LLM-R2 and Learned Rewrite)
+### LLM-R2 (for LLM-R2 and LearnedRewrite)

-We use the code from the authors of LLM-R2, which contains the models and scripts for both LLM-R2 and Learned Rewrite.
+We use the code from the authors of LLM-R2, which contains the models and scripts for both LLM-R2 and LearnedRewrite.
 We adapted the code to run the experiments on the benchmarks used in this paper.
 The modified code is given in another anonymous repository.

 First download the code:
 ```